 - 1. Describe the principle of operation of centrifugal and positive displacement pumps. - 2.
-Recommend pump types for different applications in a packaging context. - 3.
+Recommend pump types for different distilling applications. - 3.
 Discuss the various criteria used to define pump performance. - 4.
-Describe the principle of matching a pump performance to a piping system requirement using the pump-curve approach and apply this principle to simple situations. - 5.
+Describe the principle of matching centrifugal pump performance to a piping system requirement using the pump-curve approach and apply this principle to simple situations. - 5.
 Describe the approaches of flow rate control and pump starting procedures.